Tom Hickey (footballer, born 1991): 2013–2018: St Kilda

 Hickey debuted for St Kilda in round 1 of the 2013 season in a loss to his former club Gold Coast at Metricon Stadium.
 He played as a second ruckman throughout the season, becoming the sole ruck in round 21 against Sydney after Ben McEvoy was substituted.
 The next week, Hickey recorded a personal best of 17 disposals against Gold Coast.
 He had the second-most hit-outs at St Kilda in 2013.
 After McEvoy was traded to Hawthorn, Hickey became the first-choice ruckman at the Saints.
 After a good start to the 2014 season, which included a 19-disposal and three-goal performance against the Greater Western Sydney Giants in round 2, Hickey suffered foot and quad injuries, restricting him to just one game after round 6.
 Knee tendonitis ended his season.
 In the meantime, Billy Longer played 12 games and established himself as St Kilda's principal ruckman.
 In 2015, Hickey became second ruckman after Longer, mostly playing as a pinch-hitting forward.
 He played 11 games and signed a two-year contract extension, tying him to St Kilda until 2017.

 Hickey returned as the premier Saints ruckman in 2016, playing his best game at St Kilda according to coach Alan Richardson in round 1 against Port Adelaide.
 Hickey amassed 56 hit-outs and 20 disposals – career highs.
 He extended his contract until 2019 after playing 20 games for the season.
 In 2017, Hickey again fell behind Longer in the ruck pecking order.
 Strong form in a 2017 JLT Community Series match against Sydney – in which Hickey accumulated 29 disposals, 39 hit-outs and 18 contested possessions – did not translate to the regular season.
 Hickey suffered back, medial ligament, calf and right shoulder injuries, the latter of which required post-season surgery.
 When uninjured, he struggled to break into the St Kilda team as Longer continued to maintain his form.
 He was selected against Essendon in round 17 after Longer suffered a hamstring injury, but played poorly and was replaced the next game.
 Hickey played 13 games in 2018, suffering a left hamstring tendon injury late in the season against the Western Bulldogs.

 2019–2020: West Coast

 After six years and 67 games with the Saints, Hickey was traded to the West Coast Eagles at the end of the 2018 season for pick 39 and West Coast's 2019 fourth-round selection.
 The Eagles also received pick 60 and St Kilda's fourth-round pick for 2019.
 Hickey was recruited to replace the departing ruckman Scott Lycett.

-2021–present: Sydney
+2021–2023: Sydney

 After two years at the Eagles in which he remained behind Nic Naitanui in the club's ruck stocks, Hickey was traded to his fourth club, the Sydney Swans, during the 2020 trade period.
 This made him the first AFL player to play for four clubs based in four different states.
+On Tuesday 22 August 2023 Tom announced that he will retire from AFL football at the completion of the 2023 season.